wellyington/blog/_posts/2021-07-03-hello-world-with-jekyll-how-to-get-started-with-jekyll.markdown

 ![Terminal](https://wellyington.github.io/blog/assets/hello-world-with-jekyll-how-to-get-started-with-jekyll/003-cmd.png)

-1. Use the following command to install Jekyll and Bundle: `gem install bundle jekyll` and wait for the download and installation to complete.
+1. Use the following command to install Jekyll and Bundle: `gem install bundle jekyll`.
+Wait for the download and installation to complete.

 2. Use the following command to create a Jekyll project: `jekyll new my-blog`.
 This will create a new folder named my-blog in your desktop.
 Now jump into the folder with the command `CD my-blog`.

-3. Use the following command to see files created by Jekyll: `dir` or `ls` (Mac or Linux).
+3. Use the following command to see files created by Jekyll: `dir` (Windows) or `ls` (Mac or Linux).
 This will list all the files that Jekyll created in the folder.

 ![Terminal](https://wellyington.github.io/blog/assets/hello-world-with-jekyll-how-to-get-started-with-jekyll/004-cmd.png)